mf0zz13/mf0zz13/README.md

 # 👋 Hello!
 I'm Mike</h1>
-#### I am a .Net Software Engineer with a passion for developing business solutions!
+#### I am a Computer Science student with a passion for developing .Net Applications!

 ## What I Am Working On
 A dispatch and management system for a local Refuse Company.
 The public repos RefuseServiceApp, RefuseManagementPortal, and RefuseServiceAPI.
 This project is currently deployed on Azure and is a way for me to continue to develop my proficiency maintaining a relational database and developing cross-platform Mobile applications, Restful Web APIs, and WebAssemblys.